Get a demo of Culture Amp

 How does Computer Software Asia compare?

-The highest scoring question for Computer Software Asia had 92% of people agreeing that they know how their work contributes to the goals of %[Company]% (+2% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Computer Software Asia had 92% of people agreeing that they know how their work contributes to the goals of %[Company]% (+2% compared to overall) while they were generally most positive about Diversity.

 Which questions matter the most?